What’s legal – and what’s not – on your bike?

-Many people misunderstand the Highway Code, which is not of itself a statement of the law, but a combination of both advice and mandatory rules which apply to all road users in the UK, although there is a different version for Northern Ireland.
+Many people misunderstand the Highway Code, which is not of itself a statement of the law, but a combination of both advice and mandatory rules which apply to all road users in Great Britain, although there is a different version for Northern Ireland.

 Where a HC rule is expressed as something you ‘must’ or ‘must not’ do, the rule reflects a legal requirement imposed by legislation, breach of which is a criminal offence.

 Where a HC rule is expressed in advisory terms, using words such as ‘should/should not’, or ‘do/do not’, the rule doesn’t reflect a legal requirement.
 A failure to comply with such a rule can however be used as evidence in both criminal and civil proceedings.

 For example, a driver’s failure to comply with advisory overtaking rule 163 when overtaking a cyclist too close is relevant to whether they have or have not committed a careless driving offence.
 Similarly, in civil compensation claims, non-adherence to HC rules is often raised when liability (who is to blame, and who should pay) is determined.

 So, ignoring for a moment HC advisory should and should not rules, what are the absolute must-do legal requirements?

 - You must have approved front and rear lights, lit, clean and working properly, when cycling between sunset and sunrise.
 It’s no defence to say that it was past sunset but not yet dark, the legal lighting obligations for cyclists are determined by sunset and sunrise times, not ‘hours of darkness’, which start 30 minutes after the former, end 30 minutes before the latter, and dictate when motorists must switch from sidelights to headlights.